JonathanLevy10/Sahara-animals/index.md

 <p</p>
 <img src=https://animalimages.net/wp-content/gallery/rock-hyrax/Rock-Hyrax-028.jpg " width=500" "height=333"
 <p</p>
-<p>/p>>Hyraxes are mamals that are herbavors.
+<p>Hyraxes are mamals that are herbavors.
 They like huddling together and basking in the sun.
 In this picture the Hyrax does not look happy. </p>
 <p style="font-size:50px;">Lesser Egyptian Jerboa</p>
 <p</p>
 <img src=https://live.staticflickr.com/4065/4487654228_9fb5f45bdb_b.jpg " width=500" "height=333"